-- Feature Models
+- Feature Modelling

 - Models that define and constrain variability.

 - Basis for planning a SPL.

 - Team Selection Due Tonight!

-- 6-7 people, e-mail names to ggay@chalmers.se
+- 6-7 people, one email per team to ggay@chalmers.se

+- Complete assignment in Canvas

-- E-mail me if you want to be assigned to a team.
+- (include either team number given to you, or if you want to be assigned to a team)

 - Assignment 1 out now!